ishwar00/bakugo/doc/bakugo_spec.md

 }
 ```

-There are three ways to return values from a function with a result type:
+There are two ways to return values from a function with a result type:
 1. The return value or values may be explicitly listed in the "return" statement.
 Each expression
 must be single-valued and assignable to the corresponding element of the function's result type.